tomwhite007/rename-angular-component/README.md

 ## Support

 If you have a problem using the extension or you find a bug, please [raise an issue](https://github.com/tomwhite007/rename-angular-component/issues), rather than leaving a negative review.
-We fix bugs, and give you credit for finding them.
+We fix bugs and give you credit for finding them.

 ## Thanks